Lightstreamer/Lightstreamer-lib-client-haxe/README.md

 ### Other tools set up

-In order to build the SDKs you need several other tools.
+In order to build the SDKs you need a few other tools.

 First enter the command